active-video/sprite/README.md

 # sprite
-A sprite library, complete with frame-rate throttling, that can be used to replace animated GIFs with PNG sprite sheets
+A sprite library, complete with frame-rate throttling, that can be used to replace animated GIFs with PNG sprite sheets.

+###